Email Us at [email protected]

 Transcription

-[00:00] Let us take you through the steps required for troubleshooting a module in N3uron.
-We can start by opening the web browser and accessing the corresponding node’s WebUI.
-Each module instance in N3uron has its own Logger, which can be configured independently.
+[00:00] LEach module instance in N3uron has its own Logger, which can be configured independently.
 This prevents any logs for one module from being affected by the behaviour of other modules running in the same node.
 The next step is to configure the module Logger.
-To do so, we will use the OPC UA Client module that has already been created.
-From the Explorer Panel, go ahead and click on the Expand button for the relevant module and select the Logger configuration section.
+To do so, we will use the OPC UA Client module that has already been created. from the Explorer panel go ahead and click on the expand button for the relevant module and select the Logger configuration section.
 You will now be shown multiple configuration options.

-[01:02] Besides enabling or disabling the logger, you can also select the level of detail shown in the log, as well as the maximum number of days that log files will be saved before automatically being deleted.
-Let’s go ahead and change the log level to Trace in the dropdown list to register all module activity.
+[01:02] Besides enabling or disabling the logger, you can also select the level of detail shown in the log as well as the maximum number of days that log files will be saved before automatically being deleted.
+Let’s go ahead and change the log level to Trace in the drop-down list to register all module activity.
 This mode logs a large amount of data, so it isn’t recommended for production environments.
 To avoid accumulating very large files, this mode generates a new file every day.
-Remember to save your settings before leaving the page.
-Now, let’s go to the Diagnostics section of the Navigation panel, where we can select the node name from the Explorer.
-Here, log files can be exported by either right-clicking on the node name and selecting Export Logs, or alternatively, using the Export Logs button, which is located on the right-hand side.
+Remember to save your settings!
+Alright, let’s dive into the Diagnostic section on the navigation panel.
+Here, we have two options: Real-time Logs and File Logs.
+First, let’s explore Real-time Logs, a pretty useful interface for troubleshooting in WebUI.
+This console provides instantaneous updates of logging events and errors for each module instance running on the node, including Bootstrap.

 Privacy Settings